TuzaaBap/Seeed-Studio-XIAO-ESP32S3-GPIOViewer/README.md

 ## 🌐 Overview
-This release introduces a **new, lightweight web dashboard** that lets you view GPIO states, system stats, and board diagnostics in real-time — right from your browser.
+This release introduces a **new, lightweight web dashboard** that lets you view GPIO states, system stats, and board diagnostics in real-time — right from your browser

 > 🧠 Ideal for debugging complex IoT systems such as relay drivers, sensors, or automation boards without requiring a serial console.